Owner/ Designer: Linda and Marc Davidson

 Artist in the Garden: John DeSpain

-Description: This house, designed by Linda Davidson and built in 2003-2004, is situated on a high ridge above Placitas.
-It provides with great surrounding views but also came with landscaping challenges — extreme slopes on both sides of the property and poor soil consisting mostly of rocks, gravel, and sand.
+Description: Linda Davidson developed the initial concept for this home high above Placitas, then handed it off to a team that built it in 2003-2004 using foam block construction.
+The home’s dramatic location provides great surrounding views but also came with landscaping challenges — extreme slopes on both sides of the property and poor soil consisting mostly of rocks, gravel, and sand.

-Marc was accustomed to the fertile soils and ready water supply of Albuquerque’s South Valley, where he grew up, and the couple had spent many years raising vegetable gardens and fruit trees in the Village of Placitas.
+The couple’s first concern was securing the construction soil while retaining the integrity of the extreme slopes.
+Marc was accustomed to the fertile soils and ready water supply he grew up with in Albuquerque’s South Valley, and the couple spent eight years raising vegetable gardens and fruit trees in the Village of Placitas’ more forgiving microclimate.
 There would be no fruit trees or large vegetable gardens on this new property.

-Over time, they added roses and, in protected areas, Wisteria, Creeping Phlox and a Green Maple.
+Over time he added roses, Wisteria and, in protected areas, Creeping Phlox and a Green Maple.
 Flowerpots brought color to the home’s many patio spaces, and a small, enclosed vegetable/herbal garden plot was added for strawberries, spring leafy greens, spices, and a few experimental crops.

 - Evergreens: Austrian, Afghan, Mugo, Arborvitae, Junipers, and Scotch Pine